SensorDots/PortMuxRTool/README.md

 ```
 mono PortMuxRTool.exe
 ```
 Alternatively you can compile from source (just run xbuild in the same directory as the PortMuxRTool.sln file).
-If compiling with the latest version of mono, you might need to run the following:
+If compiling with the latest version of mono, you might need to run the following, as the 4.0 target doesn't get installed:
 ```
 xbuild /p:TargetFrameworkVersion="v4.5"
 ```
-As the 4.0 target doesn't get installed.

 You may need to run as sudo or give rw access to the serial port (sudo chmod 666 /dev/ttyUSB0 or setup some udev rules to do this).
 To create some udev rules, make a new file in /etc/udev/rules.d/50-portmuxr.rules and place the following inside:
 ```
 ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", MODE="0666"